 I have taught several iterations of my New Testament Introduction, all of which are listed below.
-Most recently this course has been offered at McGill University, where the New Testament survey is split over two courses: one that covers the Epistles, Acts, Hebrews, and Revelation (RELG 311), and another that covers the Gospels (RELG 312).
-Posted below is the most recent RELG 311 syllabus from McGill University.
+Most recently this course has been offered at St. Stephen’s College.

 RELG 311: New Testament Studies I (Epistles, Acts, Hebrews, and Revelation)